All as bad as each other in destroying Doctor Who, its credibility, its legacy, and its fandom.

 I have not been a fan of Jodie Whittakers Doctor.
 In fact for the first time I didn’t watch a season of Doctor Who in its entirety.
 I didn’t review it here because the entire page would have been nothing but negative.

-Jodie’s entire idea of how to play the character it seems is just to pull funny faces which gets very annoying, very fast.
+Jodie seems to treat the role too lightly.
+Her entire idea of how to act alien and otherworldly it seems is just to pull funny faces which gets very annoying, very fast.

 The show does not seem long for this world, with its viewers declining and the show going on yet another hiatus.
 I’d argue that Doctor Who has never been in a worse position.
 In the late 80s whilst its viewers sunk thanks to the BBC’s smear campaign, its fanbase was still strong, and the show at least died a dignified death.

 Still all is not lost.
 There is still a chance for Doctor Who to crawl back from the abyss and in this article I am going to run through the ways in which I feel Doctor Who can be saved.

 Well that among other things seems to have backfired on you quite a bit Jodie.
 Who would have thought saying “watch me or you’re a sexist” wasn’t a good strategy for success?
 Worked wonders for Ghostbusters and Star Wars.
 Didn’t it?